SattyikKundu/Codecademy-Portfolio-Project-5/README.md

 <details>
   <summary><strong>App Limitations (Click to Expand):</strong></summary>
   <ul>
     <li>Due to using free hosting for the app on <strong><ins>Render.com</ins></strong> and the database on <strong><ins>Neon.com</ins></strong>, the app from the live demo link (https://store.livedemoapp.com/) might have slow performance.
 Initially, you might have to wait 15-20 seconds for a page to fully render.
-After page caching takes place, the app should run notable faster. *In the future*, I'll consider dedicated hosting options to speed up performance.</li>
+After page caching takes place, the app should run notable faster. <em>In the future</em>, I'll consider dedicated hosting options to speed up performance.</li>
     <li>On the order history page, I haven't added any type of order tracking for the orders.
 Due to this being a demo E-commerce store, there's no actual business infrastructure available to constantly keep track of orders; hence order tracking is irrelevant here.</li>
   </ul>
 </details>